- What happens if I do not choose a Health Plan?

 If you do NOT have a doctor or want to change doctors, compare the Health Plans to see which one offers the services and programs you like best

-All three Health Plans offer the same basic benefits and programs, but some Health Plans offer extra services that you may want.
+Both Health Plans offer the same basic benefits and programs, but some Health Plans offer extra services that you may want.
 Read Meet Your Health Plans to find out more about each Health Plan, and what special programs they have that may be of interest to you.

 Note for foster parents: